 TRAPPED BY TELEVISION (1936)

 Nat Pendleton is a nice-guy bill collector and science buff; he's sent to collect money from independent inventor Lyle Talbot but winds up getting interested in Talbot's latest device: the "television machine," which can broadcast and receive television signals.
-Pendleton gets his boss to hire Talbot, but he's just as much of a nice guy as Pendleton, and doesn't make a very good bill collector.
+Pendleton gets his boss to hire Talbot as a bill collector, but he's just as much of a nice guy as Pendleton, and doesn't do very well at his job.
 When he goes to collect from Mary Astor, she ends up agreeing to help him raise money for his invention.
 They try to make a presentation of their invention for Paragon Broadcasting Company, but bad guys Mark Lawrence and Robert Strange sabotage it.
 Can the nice guys (and girl) overcome?
 This B-movie is a little creaky, and anyone expecting a science-fiction thriller from the title will be disappointed, but it moves quickly.
 The first half feels a little like a Gold Diggers movie, except instead of trying to put on a show, our heroes are trying to transmit a television image.
 I always like Talbot, and Pendleton and Astor provide strong support.
 Keep your expectations low and you’ll have a nice time.
 [Netflix streaming]

 No comments: